yegorsokolov/MT5/README.md

    backtests and disables those that hurt performance.
 Run `python scripts/evaluate_features.py` after collecting enough data to update `config.yaml` automatically.
+6. **Hyperparameter tuner** — pass `--tune` to the training scripts to launch an Optuna search over learning rate, model depth and RL discount factors.
+The best settings are logged to MLflow and persisted in `tuning/*.db`.

 ## Deployment and Environment Checks